2022 Westmeath Senior Hurling Championship

-The final was played on 3 October 2022 at TEG Cusack Park in Mullingar, between Raharney and Castletown Geoghegan, in what was third meeting in a final in four years.
-Castletown Geoghegan won the match by 0-22 to 1-14 to claim their 14th championship title overall and first since 2017, qualifying them for the 2022 Leinster Senior Club Hurling Championship.
+The final was played on 3 October 2022 at TEG Cusack Park in Mullingar, between Clonkill and Castletown Geoghegan, in what was third meeting in a final in four years.
+Castletown Geoghegan won the match by 0–22 to 1–14 to claim their 14th championship title overall and first since 2017, qualifying them for the 2022 Leinster Senior Club Hurling Championship.